dgasmith/opt_einsum/docs/getting_started/backends.md

-compiling the expression, this functionality is encapsulated in generating a [`opt_einsum.ContractExpression`](../api_reference.md#opt_einsumcontractcontractexpression) using [`opt_einsum.contract_expression`](../api_reference.md#opt_einsumcontract_expression), which can then be called using numpy arrays whilst specifiying `backend='tensorflow'` etc.
+compiling the expression, this functionality is encapsulated in generating a [`opt_einsum.ContractExpression`](../api_reference.md#opt_einsumcontractcontractexpression) using [`opt_einsum.contract_expression`](../api_reference.md#opt_einsumcontract_expression), which can then be called using numpy arrays whilst specifying `backend='tensorflow'` etc.
 Additionally, if arrays are marked as `constant`
 (see [`constants-section`](./reusing_paths.md#specifying-constants)), then these arrays will be kept on the device for optimal performance.